-The one on the centreline the shotgun is the furthest aft, intended to entice any curious onlookers at all the activity ahead.
-A general rule is that the larger, most active lures should be closer to the boat conventional wisdom dictating that a fish is disinclined to swim past a large offering to get to a small one.
+The one on the centreline - the shotgun lure - is the furthest aft, intended to entice any curious onlookers at all the activity ahead.
+A general rule is that the larger, most active lures should be closer to the boat - conventional wisdom dictating that a fish is disinclined to swim past a large offering to get to a small one.

 If you do opt to go trolling for fish with more than one lure, you need to take the wind direction into consideration.